sea-cdm/OSEAN-DB/README.md

 PELAGIC is a Python Engine for Linking, Analyzing, and Gleaning Insightful Context from the SEA CDM-based OSEAN databases.

 PELAGIC is a module in the SEA CDM system that performs queries and analyses on a specific OSEAN DB.

-The

-There are two types of PELAGIC programs:
-- Direct SQL scripts that can be used to directly query a specific OSAEN DB.
+This module contains a Python SQL wrapper that implements specific SQL scripts for querying specific OSAEN DB and a Python PELAGIC program that includes a library of functions that can be used to process specific data.
-- while PELAGIC is used a template to input code into a function.

 ## Use cases